CQCL/hugr/specification/hugr.md

 #### Extension Implementation

-To strike a balance then, every resource provides a YAML declaration of its operations, and may provide (binary) code that computes signatures of operations, or use a default "type scheme interpreter" that processes a type scheme included in the YAML - this is expected to be built into most tools that process the HUGR and used across many resources.
+To strike a balance then, every resource provides a YAML declaration of its operations, where each specifies its type by one of two methods:

+1. A type scheme is included in the YAML, to be processed by a "type scheme interpreter" that is built into tools that process the HUGR.

+2. The extension self-registers binary code (e.g. a Rust trait) providing a function `compute_signature` that computes the type.

 Each *operation-definition* (aka **OpFactory** ??
 Or just **OpDef**??) has a name, and may declare named type parameters---if so then the individual operation nodes in a HUGR will provide for each a static-constant "type argument": a value that in many cases will be a type.
-The operation-definition also identifies the function that will be used compute the type of each operation; this may be built-in or self-registered, see below.
+These type arguments are processed by the type scheme interpreter or the `compute_signature` implementation.

-When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the OpDef does not use the default type scheme interpreter, to allow the operation to be treated opaquely by tools that do not have the binary code available.
+When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the type is computed by binary code, to allow the operation to be treated opaquely by tools that do not have the binary code available.
 (The YAML definition can be sent with the HUGR).

 This mechanism allows new operations to be passed through tools that do not understand what the operations *do*---that is, new operations may be be defined independently of